WHY ARE TRUE KIT INFLATABLES SUCH GREAT VALUE?

 We offer a 5 year limited warranty on new boats.
 Warranty terms can be found under the technical section.
 Actually, boats built with Valmex® 20 years ago can still be seen zipping around demonstrating exceptional long life expectancy.

-Aluminium bench seats (1 or 2 depending on the model), oars, high quality hand pump, boat bags, repair kit.
+Aluminium bench seats (1 or 2 depending on the model), oars, True Kit hand pump by Bravo, boat bags, repair kit.

 Both are top quality fabrics and very resistant to a range of environmental factors.
 However, we prefer to build our boats from German engineered Valmex® as it can be thermo-welded whereas you can only glue hypalon seams, and as we discussed earlier the glued seam is the weak point on an inflatable boat.
 Valmex® produced boats are also lighter which means less heavy lifting for you.